FLUX™ Battery Recombination Caps Features:

 All lead-acid batteries produce hydrogen gas during recharging.
 This gas is very flammable and will likely explode when lit.
 If the flame enters the battery, the gas can ignite and explode, propelling battery pieces and acid in every direction.
 The FLUX™ recombination cap neutralizes the hydrogen by combining it with oxygen and converting it to water.
 In addition, every FLUX™ battery cap contains a flame arrestor for added safety.

 There are basically two ways in which a battery loses water.
 The first way is through evaporation caused by warm air and internal heat caused by the battery itself.
 Although the electrolyte is a mixture of both sulfuric acid and water, only water is lost.
 This is because the acid does not evaporate except for a few molecules that cause an odor.
 Therefore, only distilled water should be added to a battery.

 The second way that a battery will lose water is caused by electrolysis which takes place when a battery is charged.
 Electrolysis is the splitting of water into hydrogen and oxygen gas caused by the passage of an electric current.
 Normally this gas is allowed to escape from the battery and in time it must be replaced.
 If this is not done, the internal plates will dry out and the battery will be ruined.

 The FLUX™ recombination cap reclaims the battery’s water vapor and the water that was split into gas.
 It does this in a two-stage process.

 The first stage employs our Water Miser technology which acts as a trap to condense the water vapor into drops.
 This returns much of the water that would otherwise be lost back into the battery.

-Next, the second stage uses a catalyst to recombine the gas back into water.
-Therefore, virtually all of the water that is normally lost is now captured and returned to the electrolyte tank.
+Next, the second stage uses a catalyst to recombine the gas into water.
+Therefore, virtually all the water that is normally lost is now captured and returned to the electrolyte tank.